isoraqathedh/isoraqathedh.github.com/Languages/language-list.md

 [old-post]: http://isoraqathedh.tumblr.com/post/104459911185/blurbs-for-all-the-languages
 [old-page]: http://isoraqathedh.tumblr.com/language-list

-Originally there used to be only a bare-bones explanation for each one
+Originally there used to be only a bare-bones explanation for each one, but now there is additional details for each of them in the form of a few boxes that give the common details of each one.
+Later on, there might be a few bullet points that accompany each language that highlights its most distinctive features.

 # Guide to entries #
 Each language has a handful of short facts,